ukrbublik/react-awesome-query-builder/README.md

   types: {
     number: { //type key
-      //(optional) Values of fields can be compared with values or another fields (see settings.valueSourcesInfo)
+      //(optional) Values of fields can be compared with values or another fields
+      // (see settings.valueSourcesInfo)
-      //If you want to compare values of this type only with values or other fields of this type, edit this:
+      //If you want to compare values of this type only with values or other fields of this type, edit:
       valueSources: ['value'],
       //Available widgets for type and its configs:
       widgets: {